 Now that you’re in the loop regarding how to disinfect your hotel room, stock up on germ-fighting essentials before heading out on your summer vacation.
 With SafeSpace products, the only things you’ll bring home with you are souvenirs and memories – not harmful germs that could make you sick.

 The SafeSpace Company is a family-owned small business proudly selling American-made Alcohol-Free Hand Sanitizers to keep you safe and healthy.
 To keep germs at bay year-round, stock up on germ-fighting essentials like the original SafeSpace® Disinfectant & Deodorizing Germ Fogger (since 2005).
-You might also be interested in our Germ Fighter Kit, which includes our Alcohol-Free Hand Sanitizer, Germ Fogger, and Automotive Disinfectant & Deodorizing Mist to keep all surfaces germ-free.
+You might also be interested in our Germ Fighter Kit, which includes our Alcohol-Free Hand Sanitizer, Germ Fogger, and Automotive Disinfectant & Deodorizing Mist.
 For more information about SafeSpace, contact us online or call us toll-free at 1-800-735-2506.

 Copyright SafeSpace Company 2019